Our Leadership Team

 Nick Honey, Family, Youth and Children Division Director

-Nick has been with the division since 1996, and he oversees programs-- including the emergency shelter for foster children, the Valley of the Moon Children’s Home-- that help to ensure the safety and well-being of children and teens who have been abused, neglected or abandoned.
+Nick joined the division in 1996.
+As division director, he oversees foster care and child protection services programs, including the emergency shelter for foster children, that help to ensure the safety and well-being of children and teens who have been abused, neglected or abandoned.
 He has more than 35 years of experience in the child welfare field.
+In 2019, he was awarded Outstanding Director by the California Department of Social Services and the California State Foster Parent Association.
 His Master’s Degree in Social Work is from San Francisco State University.